jbx-protocol/juice-docs-v2/docs/learn/overview.md

   The percent to automatically decrease the subsequent cycle's weight from the current cycle's weight.
 </p>
 <p>
-  The discount rate only applies if the project owner doesn't explicitly reconfigure the subsequent cycle's weight to a custom value.
   The discount rate is not applied during funding cycles where the weight is explicitly reconfigured.
 </p>
 <p>